chenjianjx/ssio/README.md

 # Quick start

-Go to xxx and add the dependency to your maven/gradle project.
+Find [ssio in central maven](https://search.maven.org/search?q=a:ssio) and add the dependency to your maven/gradle project.

 **Bean definition**